meruen/sso-lang-editor-ui/README.md

 ## Download

+**This versions are old and if you want to get a fully updated version, you must compile the source or wait for a release!**

 * Windows x86: [sso-lang-editor-ui-x86.zip](https://github.com/meruen/sso-lang-editor-ui/blob/master/bin/Release/net6.0-windows/publish/sso-lang-editor-win-x86.zip)
 * Windows x64: [sso-lang-editor-ui-x64.zip](https://github.com/meruen/sso-lang-editor-ui/blob/master/bin/Release/net6.0-windows/publish/sso-lang-editor-win-x64.zip)

-## Beta
+## Warning

-This is actually at beta stage, so make sure to do a **backup** of your lang files before using it!
+Make sure to do a **backup** of your lang files before using it!